giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 > *International Journal of Applied Mechanics*, 2(1), 117–143, 2010.
 > DOI: [10.1142/S1758825110000500](https://doi.org/10.1142/S1758825110000500)

-Starting from this geometry, two configurations are considered:
+Starting from this section, two geometries are analysed:

 - **Prismatic case:** the I-section remains constant along the beam.
 - **Tapered case:** the clear web height decreases continuously from

+$$
+a = 100\ \mathrm{mm}
+$$

+to

+$$
-$$ a = 100\ \mathrm{mm} $$ to $$ a = 20\ \mathrm{mm}, $$
+a = 20\ \mathrm{mm},
+$$

 corresponding to an **80% reduction**.

 The flange width and flange thickness remain unchanged.

-The two cases can therefore be pictured as:

-- **prismatic case:** the same I-section along the entire beam;
-- **tapered case:** the same initial I-section, with the web height gradually decreasing toward the other end.
+Only the prismatic section geometry is taken from the reference paper.
+The tapered geometry is generated from this section by continuously reducing the web height along the beam.

-## CSF–CUF model
+## CSF–CUF representation

-In the CSF–CUF model, the changing cross-section is described directly as a function of the longitudinal position $x$.
+In the prismatic case, CSF returns the same cross-section at every longitudinal position.

-This means that the solver can request the actual section geometry at any required position along the beam.

-For the prismatic case, the section returned is always the same.

-For the tapered case, the returned section gradually changes from the initial I-section to the final reduced I-section.
+In the tapered case, the section changes continuously with the longitudinal coordinate $x$, from the initial I-section to the final reduced section.

+The CUF solver itself is unchanged between the two analyses.

-The two CSF–CUF cases are available here:
+The corresponding CSF–CUF cases are available here:

 [CSF–CUF I-Shape cases](https://github.com/giovanniboscu/continuous-section-field/tree/main/cuf/I-Shape)

 ## Independent FEM3D comparison

-The same two beams were also analysed with an independent three-dimensional finite-element model.
+The same two geometries are also analysed using independent three-dimensional finite-element models.

-The comparison therefore consists of:
+The comparison therefore includes:

 - prismatic CSF–CUF vs. prismatic FEM3D;
 - tapered CSF–CUF vs. tapered FEM3D.

-The displacement evolution along the complete beam is examined at several points located on the perimeter of the I-section.
+The comparison is performed along the beam at several points on the perimeter of the I-section.

-For each selected point, the corresponding displacement obtained with CSF–CUF is plotted together with the result from the FEM3D model.
+For each selected point, the displacement predicted by CSF–CUF is plotted together with the corresponding FEM3D result.

-This makes it possible to examine:

-- how the structural response changes when the beam becomes tapered;
-- how closely the CSF–CUF solution follows the independent three-dimensional solution.

-The complete set of comparison plots is available here:
+The complete set of plots is available here:

 [FEM3D - prismatic vs. tapered comparison plots](https://github.com/giovanniboscu/continuous-section-field/tree/main/cuf/I-Shape/fem3d/prism_vs_taper)

-## Scope

-The first configuration reproduces the prismatic I-shaped geometry used as the starting reference.

-The second uses the same initial section but introduces a continuous geometric variation along the beam.

-The comparison shows how the same CSF–CUF formulation is applied to both a constant and a continuously variable cross-section.

-Details concerning the numerical settings, model construction and full reproducibility of the calculations are kept in separate documentation.
+Details concerning the numerical settings, model construction, and full reproducibility of the calculations are provided separately.